 - Retirement plans, annuities, life insurance, and other assets that have designated beneficiaries;

 - Property and assets held in a trust;

-- The entire estate when the collective assets total less than $50,000 in value.
+- The entire estate when the collective assets total less than $60,000 in value (adjusted for inflation).

 Assets not covered above are likely probate assets.
 Probate assets are distributed to heirs and other beneficiaries via the probate process.
 Broadly speaking, estate debts are paid first, and the remaining assets are distributed to beneficiaries in accordance with the will.

 Are you the personal representative (executor) of a deceased loved one’s estate, but do not live in Colorado?
-Lawyer Patterson Weaver can help you administer the estate, often without you even needing to come to Colorado.
-We can communicate with you via phone, e-mail, fax, and certified mail, whatever is needed in order to make administering the estate while you are out of state as painless as possible.
+Colorado Springs probate lawyer Patterson Weaver and his team can help you administer the estate, often without you even needing to come to Colorado.
+We can communicate with you via phone, e-mail, fax, and certified mail, video conferencing, whatever is needed in order to make administering the estate while you are out of state as painless as possible.
 Most hearings can be conducted without your presence or with you present by telephone.
 There are exceptions, and sometimes the personal representative’s presence is required by the court.
 However, our goal is to help you administer the estate effectively from a distance without the need to actually come to Colorado unless you want to be present.

-Contact Patterson Weaver Law today to schedule a free consultation to find out how we can help you administer your loved one’s estate.
+Contact Colorado Springs probate lawyer Patterson Weaver and his team at Patterson Weaver Law today to schedule a free consultation to find out how we can help you administer your loved one’s estate.